geco-bern/rsofun/README.md

 library(rsofun)
 ```

 The vignettes need to be built in a separate step after manually specifying the path of where SOFUN is located locally.
 This is done by defining the option `rsofun.dor.sofun`.
-Change the path below to where you have SOFUN installed and build the vignette in R by:
+Change the paths in the vignettes `vignettes/overview.Rmd` and `vignettes/test_implementations.Rmd` from `"string_path_where_sofun_is"` to wherever you put it by hand.
+Then build the vignettes in R:
 ```r
 options( list( rsofun.dir.sofun="string_path_where_sofun_is" ) )
 devtools::build_vignettes()